iSach/clipmorph/DEPLOYMENT.md

 > [!WARNING]
 > Due to the severe lack of GPU availability on Google Cloud Run, we could
 > sadly not deploy our model to GPU compute instances.
 We experimented with Vertex AI, but were
-> unable to make it work with model, experiencing many issues with their
+> unable to make it work with our models, experiencing many issues with their
 > Predict API.
-Our model was tested locally on a GPU and works, but we were
+Our model was tested locally on a GPU (both for training and inference) and works flawlessly, but we were
 > sadly limited to CPU-only deployment for the final project submission.

 ## Serving API